Haydon Hall: Final years

 After Lawrence James Baker moved to Ottershaw Park in Chertsey in the 1880s, he let out Haydon Hall to Captain Bennett-Edwards from 1886.
 Captain Bennett-Edwards and his wife, a novelist, opened the grounds for flower shows, and established a cricket ground for the Eastcote Cricket Club.
 The house was later bought by Mrs Bennett-Edwards.
 After her death in 1936, the Ruislip-Northwood Urban District Council and Middlesex County Council bought the house and grounds, intending to make it the new civic centre.
 The outbreak of the Second World War delayed the conversion work, and following a long period of deterioration, the house was eventually demolished in 1967.
 The grounds were retained for the public and continue to be used by Eastcote Cricket Club.

-The Friends of Eastcote House Gardens issued in 2016 'Haydon Hall's Forgotten History'.
-This publication is available through the Friends of Eastcote House Gardens priced at £5.
-All the money goes to the Friends that received the Queen's Award for Voluntary Service in 2016.
-Contact point is via The Friends of Eastcote House Gardens website under about us and then go down to publications.
-This update is placed by Andy Weller the author and archivist at Eastcote House Gardens.
+The Friends of Eastcote House Gardens issued in 2016 Haydon Hall's Forgotten History by Andy Weller.